-STUDIES ON A PARATYPHOID INFECTION IN GUINEA PIGS : III.
-A SECOND TYPE OF SALMONELLA NATURALLY APPEARING IN THE ENDEMIC STAGE.
+STUDIES ON A PARATYPHOID INFECTION IN GUINEA PIGS : II.
+FACTORS INVOLVED IN THE TRANSITION FROM EPIDEMIC TO ENDEMIC PHASE.

 - Views Icon Views